shiveshr/pravega-1/documentation/src/docs/controller-service.md

 Scale can be invoked either by explicit API call (referred to as manual scale) or performed automatically based on scale policy (referred to as auto-scale).
-We first write the event followed by updating the segment table by creating new entries for desired segments to be created.
-This step is idempotent and ensures that if an existing ongoing scale operation is in progress, then this attempt to start a new scale fails.
+We first write the event followed by updating the metada store to capture our intent to scale a stream.
+This step is idempotent and ensures that if an existing ongoing scale operation is in progress, then this attempt to start a new scale is ignored.
+Also, if there is an ongoing scale operation with a conflicting request input parameters, then the new request is rejected.
+Which essentially guarantees that there can be exactly one scale operation that can be performed at any given point in time.
 The start of processing is similar to mechanism followed in update stream.
 If metadata is updated, the event processes and proceeds with executing the task.
 If the metadata is not updated within the desired time frame, the event is discarded.

 Once scale processing starts, it first sets the stream state *Scaling*.
 This is followed by creating new segments in Segment Stores.
-After successfully creating new segments, it updates the history table with a partial record corresponding to new epoch which contains list of segments as they would appear post scale.
+After successfully creating new segments, it creates a new epoch record in the metadata store.
+This record corresponds to new epoch which contains list of segments as they would appear post scale.
 Each new epoch creation also creates a new root epoch node under which metadata for all transactions from that epoch reside.
-So as the scale is performed, there would be a node corresponding to old epoch and now there will also be a root node for new epoch.
-Any transaction creation from this point on will be done against new epoch.
-Now the workflow attempts to complete scale by opportunistically attempting to delete the old epoch.
-Old epoch can be deleted if and only if there are no transactions under its tree.
-Once we are sure there are no transactions on old epoch, we can proceed with sealing old segments and completing the scale.
-After old segments are sealed successfully, the partial record in history table is now completed whereby completing the scale workflow.
-The state is now reset to *Active*.
+After creating requisite metadata records, scale workflow attempts to seal old segments in the segment store.
+Once old segments are sealed, we can safely mark the new epoch as the currently active epoch and reset state to *Active*.

 ### Truncate Stream